hieuvp/learning-monitoring/README.md

 - [Grafana](https://grafana.com/)
   is a tool that can combine data from many places into a single dashboard.
-  It also allows you to query, visualize and alert on metrics and logs no matter where they are stored.
+  It allows you to query, visualize and alert on metrics and logs no matter where they are stored.

 - [Node Exporter](https://github.com/prometheus/node_exporter)
   is a Prometheus exporter for hardware and OS metrics exposed by \*NIX kernels.